Pro Caelio: Catullus and the Pro Caelio

+Despite these problems, Helena Dettmer believes that the chain of verbal and structural links connecting the six poems makes it clear that they all form part of a single cycle, and that they all refer to the same man, Cicero's Caelius Rufus.
+She also argues that the parallels between poems 58 and 59 indicate that the "Rufa the Bononian" (i.e. from Bologna) is a pseudonym for Lesbia.
+If this is correct, it appears that Catullus and Caelius were close friends until Caelius angered Catullus by stealing Lesbia from him.

+Another poem of interest for this identification is 49, which is addressed to Cicero.
+Dettmer points out that the striking phrase Romuli nepotes 'grandsons of Romulus' at the beginning of 49 links it to Remi nepotes 'grandsons of Remus' at the end of 58, while the word patronus 'patron' at the end of 49 links it to Caeli 'Caelius' at the beginning of 58.
+Thus the Caelius of poem 58 is the Caelius defended by Cicero in the year 56 BC.

+It has also been suggested that the mala bestia 'evil beast' of poem 69 (referring again to the "goat" or bad smell of Rufus's armpits), which Catullus urges Rufus to kill, is a pun on the name of Calpurnius Bestia, whom Caelius had attacked in a court case earlier in the year 56 BC.

 Accusations of Clodia's incest in Cicero and Catullus

 One major potential connection between Lesbia and Clodia is the similarity between implications of incest apparent in Catullus 79 and the Cicero's charges of incest in the Pro Caelio.
 However, the association is weakened somewhat by James L. Butrica's argument in "Clodius the Pulcher in Catullus and Cicero".
 He emphasises the prominence of the word pulcher in Catullus's poem and acknowledges that it identifies the character Lesbius with Clodius Pulcher and Lesbia with Clodia.
 However, he goes on to argue that there are no overtones of incest in the poem.
 Rather, Catullus's reference to the reluctance of Clodius's associates to exchange with him a common social kiss implies connotations of fellatio.
 Butrica goes on to cite the 4th-century commentator Maurus Servius Honoratus, who noted that the word pulcher was sometimes used as an ironic euphemism for the word exoletus, which were Roman males raised as sex slaves from boyhood.
 Exoleti were characterised by effeminacy, sexual passivity, immorality and an insatiable carnal appetite.
 Thus, Butrica argues that the twist in Catullus 79 is the pun on Clodius's cognomen with a synonym for exoletus, and he connects that characterisation with fragments of lost Cicero speeches that attribute similar qualities to Clodius Pulcher.
 Butrica admits that the accusations of incest in the Pro Caelio are explicitly clear, but he characterises them as an escalation in Cicero's rhetoric against Clodius that go from merely mocking his sexual passivity to making serious charges of illegal sexual conduct with his own sister.